tcfw/ocs/specs/CKI.md

 ### Encrypted Private Keys

 Private keys should be stored in the encrypted format.
 The private key MUST be encrypted in AES-256-GCM using a argon2id derived key (times: 2, memory: 64kb, threads: 2) with a cryptographically random salt of 32 byte.
 The salt should be stored at the beginning of the byte slice followed by a nonce.
 The salt MUST be used as additional data in the encryption.

+### Extensions

+Extensions allow storing optional additional or abitrary data within the certificates.
+Each extensions must have a registered type ID set as a unsigned 16 bit integer acompanied by a byte slice of data related to the type.